OSMDA: OpenStreetMap-based Domain Adaptation for Remote Sensing VLMs: Introduction

 \section{Introduction}

 The success of large vision-language models (VLMs) across a broad range of perception and reasoning tasks has naturally prompted their application to remote sensing, a domain characterised by an abundance of satellite and aerial imagery but a persistent shortage of structured, task-specific annotations.
-Early attempts at adapting general-purpose VLMs to this domain have relied on small curated datasets and rule-based data augmentation~\cite{HU2025272}, yielding only modest performance improvements.
-A more productive line of work has turned to pseudo-labeling: large, annotation-rich corpora are synthesized by pairing remote sensing images with text generated either through rule-based repurposing of scarce human-annotated datasets~\cite{kuckreja2024geochat, 10547418, ZHAN202564} or, increasingly, by prompting powerful closed-source models such as GPT-4V~\cite{openai2023gpt4} or Gemini-Vision~\cite{geminiteam2023gemini}.
-The resulting labeled datasets have driven measurable progress, and several specialized remote sensing VLMs have emerged from this paradigm~\cite{LI2025539, Pang_Weng_Wu_Li_Liu_Sun_Li_Wang_Feng_Xia_He_2025, 10994415}.

-Yet the dominant strategy carries a fundamental tension.
-Querying frontier general-purpose models at scale is expensive, increasingly so as dataset sizes grow.
-More critically, distilling a weaker student from a stronger teacher imposes a hard ceiling on what the student can learn: the student cannot surpass the teacher's own understanding of the domain, and any errors or hallucinations in the teacher's output are faithfully absorbed.
-As foundation models improve rapidly, any particular distillation pipeline is liable to be overtaken not by better engineering but simply by upgrading the base model, suggesting that elaborate data synthesis machinery may offer diminishing returns compared to efforts on increasing the expert-annotated data corpus or judicious selection of the base model itself.
-For instance, the general-purpose Intern-S1~\cite{bai2025interns1scientificmultimodalfoundation} model achieves SOTA performance on XLRS-Bench~\cite{Wang_2025_CVPR}, outperforming specialized models in extremely-high-resolution satellite tasks.

-This observation motivates a different perspective: rather than investing resources in increasingly sophisticated pseudolabel generation, we propose to prioritize cheap, scalable alignment methods that can be applied to whichever frontier model is available.
-The question then becomes whether a high-quality base model, paired with noisy but freely available geographic supervision, is sufficient to achieve competitive domain adaptation without any recourse to external teachers.
+Existing datasets are either manually curated, which is costly and difficult to scale, or generated through synthetic labeling pipelines that repurpose existing annotations or rely on frontier models \cite{kuckreja2024geochat, 10547418, ZHAN202564, openai2023gpt4, geminiteam2023gemini}.
+Although effective, purely synthetic pipelines can introduce method-specific biases, remain expensive at scale, and limit dataset quality to the capabilities and errors of the teacher model.